Wissam117/MLOps-EndtoEndPipeline/README.md

-# ML-CICD-pipeline
+# MLOps - End to End Pipeline
-Basic ML CI/CD Pipeline implementation
+Total ML CI/CD Pipeline implementation

+## description:
+A Machine Learning project with full end to end implementation of a ML Orchestration pipeline, version control for data and models using Jenkins, MLFlow, Airflow, DVC and Github Actions.

+## How to Run:
-## jenkins
+### jenkins
 docker run -d -p 8070:8080 -p 50000:50000 jenkins/jenkins:lts

 ### airflow